Seeple/reactive_diffusion_policy/docs/franka_setup_instructions.md

-# Franka Teleoperation Instructions
+# Franka Setup Instructions

-## Overview

-This document provides instructions for setting up and running teleoperation with the Franka Emika Panda robot using our VR teleoperation framework.
+This document provides instructions for teleoperation and policy rollout with the Franka Emika Panda robot using our VR teleoperation framework.

----

 ## Prerequisites